DaemonOnCode/SafeOrg/README.md

 **Our Hack of the Hour presents to you a product which can be used by any organization to prevent the formation of hotspots.
 It uses existing cameras and servers in the organization and provides a easy way to monitor how well covid prevention guidelines are being followed.
 Thus helping in reducing the risk of covid and increasing productivity.**

-## Features offered by Fren
+## Features offered by SafeOrg

 - ### **Face Mask Detection**
   - How many people are wearing face masks
 - ### **Social Distancing**
-  - How well the social distancing guidlines are maintained
+  - How well the social distancing guidelines are maintained
 - ### **Visualization**
-  - Beautiful graphs displaying statistics on how many guidlines are being broken that help in analysing trends
+  - Beautiful graphs displaying statistics on how the guidelines are being broken down that help in analysing trends
 - ### **Free Places**
-  - Places Through out the organization that are sparsly populated meaning are at low risk of covid
+  - Displaying places throughout the organization that are sparsely populated meaning are at low risk of covid

 ## A Look Into How SafeOrg Works